Skip to main content

 Choose longer itineraries

-The total cruise fare might be cheaper on 3- or 4-night sailings, you’re likely to find a lower price per day on longer itineraries.
+The total cruise fare might be cheaper on 3- or 4-night sailings, but you’re likely to find a lower price per day on longer itineraries.

 In the end, the longer cruise provides a better value per day compared to the 3-night cruise, so if you’re able to make a longer cruise work, you’ll almost always find a cheaper daily price!